kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 ✅ Install Apache Airflow
 ✅ Start Apache Airflow
+✅ Create a simple pipeline

-Next, you may want to proceed with this tutorial to build your first DAG:
+Next, you may want to proceed with this tutorial to build another DAG:

 - [First Airflow DAG](https://airflow.apache.org/docs/apache-airflow/stable/tutorial.html#)